 Biochem Whey Isolate Protein Powder

+Biochem is indeed one of the best protein powder for pregnancy that is worth giving a try.
 Taste the creamy vanilla flavor on your Biochem 100% Whey Isolate Protein!
 This protein powder can replace your meals, especially if you are rushing off to work.
 Your pregnant body needs an additional 300 calories per day, so if you need an extra boost of calories, drink a glass of this!

 - Grass-fed cow protein source